-Forecasting assumptions Risk Level of uncertainty Reasons and financial effects of uncertainty While the 2005 changes to the Building Act 2004 have led to a reduction of weather-tight claims against the Council, a provision for claims against the Council is still required settlements is higher than provided for within the long term plan.
-Low than some other councils' provisions for projected exposure, which have been made from contingency funds Wellington Regional Strategy Following a review of the Wellington Regional Strategy focus areas, it is assumed that the strategy will continue to be implemented for the next 20 years, subject to public approval of the proposal The Wellington Regional Strategy is discontinued Low Kāpiti Coast District Council is part of the governance of the Wellington Regional Strategy and must agree to any outcomes Government policy It is assumed that the central government policy framework will continue to provide a stable working and statutory framework for local government Government policy amendments may result in new legislation that results in significant resource and financial implications Medium to high There is a tradition of central government imposing costs and responsibility on local government without associated funding (e.g. gambling law reform, prostitution law reform, building compliance and building legislation).
+Forecasting assumptions Risk Level of uncertainty Reasons and financial effects of uncertainty Leaky homes liability While the 2005 changes to the Building Act 2004 have led to a reduction of weather-tight claims against the Council, a provision for claims against the Council is still required The level of the claims and settlements is higher than provided for within the long term plan.
+Low The Council's exposure to leaky home claims is much lower than some other councils' provisions for projected exposure, which have been made from contingency funds Wellington Regional Strategy Following a review of the Wellington Regional Strategy focus areas, it is assumed that the strategy will continue to be implemented for the next 20 years, subject to public approval of the proposal The Wellington Regional Strategy is discontinued Low Kāpiti Coast District Council is part of the governance of the Wellington Regional Strategy and must agree to any outcomes Government policy It is assumed that the central government policy framework will continue to provide a stable working and statutory framework for local government Government policy amendments may result in new legislation that results in significant resource and financial implications Medium to high There is a tradition of central government imposing costs and responsibility on local government without associated funding (e.g. gambling law reform, prostitution law reform, building compliance and building legislation).
 In recent years there has been new legislation (the Food Act 2014 and the Building (Pools) Amendment Act 2016) and amendments to the Building Act 2004 in regard to Earthquake-Prone Buildings and changes to the basis for accreditation as a building consent authority.
 These changes have added significant additional responsibilities, training requirements and regulatory processes for the Council The Regional Amenities Fund It is assumed that this initiative continues to be supported across the region and that the Council will allocate funding towards the Regional Amenities Fund Not all councils continue to participate in the Regional Amenities Fund Low At a certain funding level the Regional Amenities Fund will become less viable as there will be insufficient funding to justify its continuation